grpc/proposal/A15-promote-reflection.md

 It is proposed that the package name (and corresponding directory structure) for [reflection.proto]( https://github.com/grpc/grpc/blob/v1.12.x/src/proto/grpc/reflection/v1alpha/reflection.proto) be changed from `grpc.reflection.v1alpha` to `grpc.reflection.v1`.
+The C++ reflection implementation will be copied with the new package path, while the old one will be deprecated.
+C# will also be copied with the new package path, deprecating the old version.
 Java and Go implementations of the gRPC reflection service should also be updated to match.
 Additionally, the canonical proto definition should be created in the [grpc-proto](https://github.com/grpc/grpc-proto) repository to serve as a source of truth.